-The man jumped on his horse, galloped into the village and rallied its people to organize the rescue of dozens of babies coming downstream and care for them.
+The man jumped on his horse, galloped into the village, and rallied its people to organize the rescue of dozens of babies coming downstream and care for them.
 As the hours went by, and countless babies were retrieved from the water, a villager suddenly stopped and said, “Let us take a group upstream to find out where these babies are coming from and stop those that are throwing them into the river!”

 The fight against human trafficking mirrors this parable